 Be someone they’d rather avoid messing with

 This goes hand in hand with setting boundaries.
 Make it too hard to get what they want from you and too risky for them to be discovered if they try to manipulate you.
 Turn their scheme into a

 Hit them where it hurts

 Turn their allies into enemies.
 Destroy their power base.
 Let the other girls know he’s cheating.
-Make sure what you do doesn’t land you in more trouble than it solves.
+Make sure what you do doesn’t land you in more trouble (legal or otherwise) than it solves.

 But wait, there’s a 12th way on how to deal with a master manipulator (not recommended):